School Year

 Funding SourceFunctionObjectProjectBudget NarrativeFTEAmount

-As a result of teachers engaging students in processing new content, the percentage of students in grade 5 meeting proficiency in the area of science will increase from 88% to 90% by May 2024, measured by the Florida Statewide Science Assessment.
+As a result of teachers engaging students in practice activities that help them to deepen knowledge and increase accuracy, the percentage of SWD who will meet proficiency in the area of Science, will increase from 27% to 45% by June 2026, measured by the Statewide Science Assessment.

 (View Marzano Model)